Driving and rest times for bus drivers

 • No suitable parking space

-12-day regulation
+12-day rule

 The 12-day rule can be applied if the journey takes more than 24 hours.
 This must be a journey abroad.
 Since 2024, however, this also applies to domestic journeys.
 Bus drivers only need to take a break after 12 days.
 The general driving and rest times for bus drivers must still be observed.
 If driving at night, a driving break must be taken after just 3 hours.

-Reduction of the weekly rest period
+Shortening the weekly rest period

-It is generally possible for bus drivers to reduce their weekly rest period to at least 24 hours.
+It is generally possible for bus drivers to shorten their weekly rest period to at least 24 hours.
 However, one important rule must be observed.
 The normal weekly rest period of 45 hours must be observed for the previous week and the following week.
 In addition, the hours omitted must be compensated within a period of 45 hours.

 Tips for complying with driving and rest times for bus drivers